CleverCloud/documentation/static/partials/java-versions.md

 We are using OpenJDK distribution for mentionned Java versions.

 {{< callout type="warning" >}}
-    <p>Every non-LTS versions where <i>Premier support</i> ends will be removed without warning as you should be able to switch to the next available non-LTS version without any trouble.</p>
+Every non-LTS versions where _Premier support_ ends will be removed without warning as you should be able to switch to the next available non-LTS version without any trouble.
 {{< /callout >}}